-The women in Man Ray’s life, as well as his reverence for the female form more broadly, are reflected in his jewels.
-In each he keeps the wearer in mind: never impractical or obtrusive his jewels play with illusion, language and form as he employs the medium to further explore the artistic preoccupations of his career.
+The women in Man Ray’s life, as well as his wider reverence for the female form, were reflected in his jewels.
+He always kept the wearer in mind; never impractical or obtrusive, his jewels played with illusion, language and form as he employed the medium to further explore the artistic preoccupations of his career.

 He made several pieces with Italian jeweller, and friend, GianCarlo Montebello in the 1960s and 70s, some of which were based on earlier designs.

 Man Ray’s artistic output in the 1930s was profoundly influenced by his passionate relationship with fellow artist and muse Lee Miller.
 These years saw some of his most sensual and sexually charged images.
 Though the relationship ended acrimoniously, Miller’s voluminous lips became a recurring image in Man Ray’s work.

 Optic Topic Mask, 1974/1987, Photographed by Alexander English.

 They are the subject of his 1975 necklace, Les Amoureux, and his famous 1931 canvas, A L’heure de l’Observatoire – les Amoureux.
 This was painted in Miller’s memory after the couple parted.
 Man Ray worked and re-worked the canvas over two years while it hung above his bed.
 Though conceived when Man Ray had returned to America, the recurring image of an eye was also closely linked to Miller.
 Indeed, an image of Miller’s eye was used in Indestructible Object, one of his most famous surrealist works.